E-commerce

 Seasonality

-Editorial calendar aligned with e-commerce peaks (holidays, sales) and with your logistics capacity.
+Editorial calendar aligned with e-commerce peaks (holidays, sales) and with your logistical capacity.

 Audio trends